Mater Academy

 Mater Academy is a non-profit charter management organization based in Florida.
 They have a network of 49 schools in Florida and Nevada.
 Mater partners with Academica, a for-profit education management organization.
+In 2025 the company filed paperwork to establish schools in Sarasota, Florida.

 Origins

-In 1968, Mother Margarita Miranda began Centro Mater as a childcare facility in Little Havana, a poor immigrant neighborhood of Miami, Florida.
-Translated from Latin it means, "Center Mother".
+In 1968, the Sacred Heart Sister Mother Margarita Miranda-Otero began Centro Mater as a childcare facility in Little Havana, a poor immigrant neighborhood of Miami, Florida.
+Translated from Latin, it means "Mother Center".
 It was successful and flourished.

-As a teenager, Fernando Zulueta had volunteered at the center and understood their situation.
+As a teenager, Fernando Zulueta volunteered at Centro Mater.
 In 1996, the Florida Legislature authorized charter schools as part of the state's K-12 public education system.

-One year after starting the Somerset Academy in Miramar, Florida he founded the not-for-profit Mater Academy.
-The following year, Zulueta incorporated the For-profit education school management company Academica.
-Mater Academy was successful and spread around Hialeah, Florida.
-There were 14 Mater Academy schools in 2010 with over 6,300 students.
+One year after starting the Somerset Academy in Miramar, Florida, and inspired by his experience at Centro Mater, Zulueta founded the nonprofit Mater Academy.
+The following year, Zulueta incorporated the for-profit education school management company Academica.

+Mater Academy spread across Hialeah, Florida.
+There were 14 Mater Academy schools in 2010, with over 6,300 students.
 Enrollment increased to 13,380 in 2015.